3 Days in Barcelona: The Ultimate, Kid Friendly Itinerary You’ll Love

 Day 1 in Barcelona

-After checking into our hotel, Silken Ramblas, we headed out on foot to see what we could find!
+On our first day, after checking into our hotel, Silken Ramblas, we headed out on foot to see what we could find!
 Barcelona is a busy city, with shops, restaurants and historic architecture everywhere!

 We walked down La Rambla, a pedestrian friendly street, to see street performers and musicians.
 Next stop was at the Boqueria Market.